 This class is open to all 4-H/Grange members in all project areas.
-Senior and Intermediate members may also enter one exhibit in the Celebrate Our World class.
 A completed Creative Writing explanation card (212-01) must be attached to each exhibit.

 - A fiction story on any appropriate topic. - Story should be 1-3 pages for juniors, not to exceed 5 pages for intermediates, and not to exceed 10 pages for seniors.
-Pages are to be $8\frac{1}{2} \times 11$ and single-sided. - Story must be typed in an easy-to-read font (such as Times, size 14), double-spaced. - Credit will be given for illustrations (artwork, photographs, etc.). - Story should be placed in a flat, stiff 8 1⁄2 x 11-inch folder with internal fasteners.
+Pages are to be 8 1⁄2 x 11 and single-sided. - Story must be typed in an easy-to-read font (such as Times, size 14), double-spaced. - Credit will be given for illustrations (artwork, photographs, etc.). - Story should be placed in a flat, stiff 8 1⁄2 x 11-inch folder with internal fasteners.
 (Three-ring binders and folders with external clips are not acceptable.)
-The exhibit tag should be attached to the cover. - 212 300 001: Short Story, Junior
+The exhibit tag should be attached to the cover.

+212 300 001: Short Story, Junior